What Is Mill Scale in Welding: And How to Weld Through It

 How can you remove mill scale?

 If you want to use an angle grinder, avoid wheels or flap discs covered with aluminum oxide, zirconia oxide, or ceramic material.
-The mill scale will clog flap discs after a short time.
+The scale will clog flap discs after a short time.
 Instead, save these for clean metal.

-Only a wheel or flap disc from silicon carbide material can give you consistent results to remove fresh mill scale without moving it around or clogging the discs.
+Only a wheel or flap disc from silicon carbide material can give you consistent results to remove fresh scale without moving it around or clogging the discs.

-Use one to remove the mill scale 1/2″ (1.25cm) to 1″ (2.5cm) from each side of the joint, depending on the base metal’s thickness.
+Use one to remove the scale 1/2″ (1.25 cm) to 1″ (2.5 cm) from each side of the joint, depending on the base metal’s thickness.

 Other methods to remove fresh mill scale are:

-- Flame cleaning with oxyfuel equipment can remove fresh mill scale locally, but it costs and might warp the workpiece if it is thin.
+- Flame cleaning with oxyfuel equipment can remove fresh scale locally, but it costs and might warp the workpiece if it is thin.

 Inefficient methods to remove fresh mill scale are: